Thursday, March 12, 2009

 You don’t have to stick your head in the sand but remember that it’s the child’s or adult’s problem.
 And yes, I’m being generous with the term “adult,” when referenced to the bio-mom in my experience.

 What works for me is to look at the problem as a situation.
-Situations just are and can’t be fixed whereas, in my mind, a problem is something I need
+Situations just are and can’t be fixed whereas, in my mind, a problem is something I need to fix.

 It’s hard to sit back and watch how my son’s bio-mom treats him.
 And it’s with Herculean strength that I keep myself from picking up the phone and pummeling her verbally for all the broken promises she's made to him; then I remember it would have the impact of peeing in the ocean.
 (Deep breath.
 Remember to breathe.)
 You need to constantly remind yourself that the only behavior you can control is your own.
 You can’t change anyone but yourself.